 To ensure that smaller EJ concentrations within larger townships were not overlooked, a similar analysis was performed at the census tract level using the DVRPC Indicators of Potential Disadvantage.
 The table below shows the number of census tracts within Mercer County municipalities that were rated as "Above Average" or "Well Above Average" compared to the DVRPC region.
-In addition to Low Income and Racial Minority, the Composite Score, which contains 7 other indicators, was also included.
-In addition, a map was also created using the composite score.
+The Indicators of Potential Disadvantage calculates a composite score based on nine indicators: youth, older adults, female, racial minority, ethnic minority, foreign-born, limited English proficiency, disabled, and low-income.
+In addition, a map was created using the composite score.